Xilinx/amr/README.md

 ```
  ```

-To build sample designs from source code in this repository, you will need to have the following tools installed and follow the [build instructions](#2-build-instructions):
+To build sample design from source code in this repository, you will need to have the following tools installed and follow the [build instructions](#3-build-instructions):

 - A Linux-based host OS with AMD tools installed.
 It requires about 50GB free disk space
 - [Vivado][1] 2025.1